AyushTripathi1010/Connectify/Readme.md

 To install and run Connectify on your local machine, follow these steps:

-1. Clone this repository to your local machine: `https://github.com/AyushTripathi1010/Connectify.git`
+1. Clone this repository to your local machine: `git clone https://github.com/<your_username>/Connectify.git`
 2. Navigate to the project directory: `cd Connectify`
 3. Install the necessary dependencies: `npm install`
+4. Create a new MongoDB Atlas cluster and database
+5. Create a `.env` file in the project root directory and add the following environment variables:

+6. Replace the values in the environment variables with the appropriate values from your MongoDB Atlas account.
+7. Start the backend server: `cd server && npm start`
-4. Start the development server: `npm start`
+8. Start the development server for the frontend: `cd client && npm start`
-5. Open the app in your browser at `http://localhost:3000`
+9. Open the app in your browser at `http://localhost:3000`

 ## Features